p4lang/p4c/README.md

 ### Why did we need bmv2 ?

-- the new C++ code is not auto-generated for each P4 program.
+- The new C++ code is not auto-generated for each P4 program.
 This means that it becomes very easy and very fast to change your P4 program and test it again.
 The whole P4 development process becomes more efficient.
 Every time you change your P4 program, you simply need to produce the json for it using p4c-bm and feed it to the bmv2 executable.
-- because the bmv2 code is not auto-generated, we hope it is easier to understand.
+- Because the bmv2 code is not auto-generated, we hope it is easier to understand.
 We hope this will encourage the community to contribute even more to the P4 software switch.
-- using the auto-generated PD library (which of course still needs to be recompiled for each P4 program) is now optional.
+- Using the auto-generated PD library (which of course still needs to be recompiled for each P4 program) is now optional.
 We provide an intuitive CLI which can be used to program the runtime behavior of each switch device.
-- the new code is target independent.
+- The new code is target independent.
 While the original p4c-behavioral assumed a fixed abstract switch model with 2 pipelines (ingress and egress), bmv2 makes no such assumption and can be used to represent many switch architectures.
 Three different -although similar- such architectures can be